Selliott456/project-2/README.md

 Additional functionality i would like to add includes filtering the restaurant list page for types of cuisine, rating and distance, and perhaps display the content initially in a particular order.
 I would also like to refactor the Postcode Validator to work more dynamically with the page.
 Finally perhaps i would like to re-organize the restaurant page to be a little more coherent.

-Thats all from me!
+That's all from me!
 Please check it out and have some Pizza.
 Thanks for visiting.

 ### Fixes
 - Postcode checker on Main page was too greedy - checking after each key press (and breaking after too many requests).
 Now checks after button submit and redirects if it is a good Postcode.